survivejs/webpack-book/manuscript/appendices/03_customizing_eslint.md

 };
 ```

-In this case, we just report for every identifier found.
+In this case, we report for every identifier found.
 In practice, you'll likely want to do something more complex than this, but this is a good starting point.

 Next, you need to execute `npm link` within `eslint-plugin-custom`.
 This will make your plugin visible within your system. `npm link` allows you to easily consume a development version of a library you are developing.
 To reverse the link you can execute `npm unlink` when you feel like it.